md-javeed/demo/README.md

 # demo
-This is my sample repository
+This is my sample repository.
+Author - Javeed